gtech-mulearn/IEEE-LAUNCHPAD/profiles/alankanil@mulearn.md

 #### Career Plan:

-- In the immediate term, I plan to develop my own skills as well help others grow their technical skills.
+- In the short term,I want to improve my technical abilities and assist others in doing the same.
-- In the long term, I'm Seeking to leverage my technical expertise and creative problem-solving skills in a challenging role at a forward-thinking company where I can contribute to complex projects and develop cutting-edge software solutions.
-Eager to apply my proficiency in web development to drive efficiency and quality in software products.
-Committed to continuous learning and adapting to emerging trends in the IT field.
+- In the long term, I'm looking for a demanding role that will allow me to contribute to complicated projects and produce cutting-edge software solutions.
+I am eager to use my web development skills to improve the efficiency and quality of software products.
+I am committed to constant learning and adapting to changing IT trends.

 #### Thoughts on Kerala's Tech Ecosystem:

-- Kerala has the potential to excel in the technology startup ecosystem by nurturing local talent, fostering innovation, and creating a supportive environment for startups.
+- By developing local talent, encouraging innovation, and providing a welcoming atmosphere for businesses, Kerala has the potential to flourish in the technology startup ecosystem
-- Collaboration between academia, government, and industry will be key to achieving this vision.
+- Collaboration between academia, government, and industry will be critical to realizing this ambition.

 #### History of Open Source Contributions: